When Efficient Communication Explains Convexity: Experiment 1: Color Naming Systems

 Figure~\ref{fig:graphs_color} visualizes the quasi-convexity of both distributions for optimal, suboptimal, and natural encoders.
 Pearson correlations with optimality, complexity, and accuracy are reported in Table~\ref{table:color_coeffs}.

 We observe a small but non-trivial positive correlation between optimality and quasi-convexity, suggesting that as languages become more optimal, they also become more convex.
-We observe much larger correlations, however, between quasi-convexity and the Complexity and Accuracy metrics.
-For all metrics, correlations are higher for $q(m|w)$ than for $q(u|w)$.
+We observe much larger correlations, however, between quasi-convexity and the complexity and accuracy metrics.

-In order to explore the relationships between quasi-convexity and all of these metrics in more detail, we fit a mixed-effects regression model predicting convexity as a function encoder type (natural, optimal, suboptimal) and ``base type'' (natural or optimal; describing which type of encoder a suboptimal one is derived from), with a random effect for the base encoder.
+In order to explore the relationships between quasi-convexity and all of these metrics in more detail, we fit a mixed-effects regression model predicting convexity as a function of encoder type (natural, optimal, suboptimal) and ``base type'' (natural or optimal; describing which type of encoder a suboptimal one is derived from), with a random effect for the base encoder.
 A likelihood ratio test with a standard linear regression omitting the random effect showed that including the random effect significantly improves model fit ($\chi^2(1) = 16911.75, p \approx 0$).

 Across 17,721 observations from 1,611 item groups (all groups sized 11, for base encoder and 10 variants of it), both predictors showed significant effects.
 Compared to natural language encoders (the baseline for the encoder type variable), optimal encoders showed slightly lower convexity scores ($\beta = -0.032, \text{SE} = 0.004, z = -7.49, p < .001$)---likely due to the lower-convexity optimal encoders in the low-accuracy and low-complexity region of the plane---and suboptimal items showed substantially lower scores ($\beta = -0.106, \text{SE} = 0.004, z = -25.30, p < .001$).
 Items derived from optimal base encoders showed significantly higher convexity values than those derived from natural base encoders ($\beta = 0.066, \text{SE} = 0.007, z = 9.91, p < .001$).
 The random intercept exhibited a small but non-zero variance component (0.004), indicating meaningful between-item variability.
 These results show that suboptimal encoders do in fact have lower convexity scores, but that those derived from optimal encoders are slightly more convex than those derived from natural language encoders.